Kurdistan Free Life Party

-The Kurdistan Free Life Party, or PJAK (Partiya Jiyana Azad a Kurdistanê), is a Kurdish leftist anti-Islamic Republic of Iran armed militant group.
-It has waged an intermittent armed struggle since 2004 against the Iranian regime, seeking self-determination through some degree of autonomy for Kurds in Iran (also known as "Eastern Kurdistan" or "Rojhelat").
+The Kurdistan Free Life Party, or PJAK (Partiya Jiyana Azad a Kurdistanê), is a Kurdish nationalist anti-Iranian armed militant group.
+It has waged an intermittent armed struggle since 2004 against the Iranian Government, seeking self-determination through some degree of autonomy for Kurds in Iran (also known as "Eastern Kurdistan" or "Rojhelat").

-The PJAK is aligned with the Kurdistan Workers' Party (PKK) through the Kurdistan Communities Union, an umbrella group of Kurdish political and insurgent groups in Turkey, Iran, Syria, and Iraq.
+The PJAK is aligned with the Kurdistan Workers' Party (PKK) through the Kurdistan Communities Union (KCK), an umbrella group of Kurdish political and insurgent groups in Turkey, Iran, Syria, and Iraq.